 Every even numbered year, USTDTS reviews the DAAPP.
-The review is undertaken to determine the following:(1) the effectiveness of the DAAPP; (2) the number of drug and alcohol-related violations and fatalities that occurred on USTDTS campus or as part of the USTDTS activity that were reported to USTDT officials in the previous two calendar years; (3) the number and type of sanctions that are imposed by USTDTS as a result of drug and alcohol-related violations and fatalities on USTDTS campus or as part of the USTDTS activities in the previous two calendar years; and (4) to ensure that sanctions for violations by students and employees of the applicable standards of conduct pertaining to the unlawful possession, use, or distribution of illicit drugs or abuse of alcohol are enforced consistently.
+The review is undertaken to determine the following:

+- 1. The effectiveness of the DAAPP. - The number of drug and alcohol-related violations and fatalities that occurred on USTDTS campus or as part of the USTDTS activity were reported to USTDTS officials in the previous two calendar years. - 3.
+The number and type of sanctions that are imposed by USTDTS because of drug and alcohol- related violations and fatalities on USTDTS campus or as part of the USTDTS activities in the previous two calendar years: and - 4.
+To ensure that sanctions for violations by students and employees of the applicable standards of conduct pertaining to the unlawful possession, use, or distribution of illicit drugs or abuse of alcohol are enforced consistently.

-The review shall be conducted by a committee comprised of the Director of Financial Aid and the President.
-Generally, the committee shall begin its work in April and finalize its report by the end of July.
+The review shall be conducted by a committee composed of the Director of Educational Services, Vice President & Director of Financial Aid, and the President.
+The committee shall begin its work in April and finalize its report by the end of July.
 Relevant data, including the information described above, shall be provided to the President upon the committee's request.
 The committee will then identify any recommendations for improving the effectiveness of the DAAPP.
 The final report will be available to all students and employees via the USTDTS Consumer Information Disclosures webpage.